 - INFO 287 Seminar in Information Science

-Sections on health informatics, cybersecurity [See current topics.
+Sections on collecting and analyzing data for evidence based decisions, cybersecurity are relevant.
+[See current topics.
 Select class number then topics]

 - INFO 294 Professional Experience: Internships